FULL-TIME | WINNIPEG LOCATIONS DENAF-CT Dental Assisting

 • Submit an online application to RRC's Dental Assisting program and pay the application fee

-• Submit your final transcript or proof of enrolment within the 30 day deadline:
+• Submit your final transcript or proof of enrolment by the 15 day deadline:

 • If you provide proof of enrolment at time of application, your official final transcript indicating successful completion must be submitted by July 15